Arrangements of hypersurfaces and Bestvina-Brady groups: Fibrations and homotopy groups

 \section{Fibrations and homotopy groups}

-We will show here that the map $f:X=\T^{r+1}\setminus D\to\C^*$ considered in the previous section is in fact \emph{like a fibration} in codimension $1$.
+We will show here that the map $f:X=\T^{r+1}\setminus D\to\C^*$, as the restriction of the monomial map $p:\T^{r+1}\to \C^*$ given in~\eqref{eq-p}, is in fact \emph{like a fibration} in codimension $1$.
 Also, in order to investigate the homology of the Artin kernels $N_\G^\chi$, we construct geometric approximations of their $K(\pi,1)$ complexes.

 Recall that $f:f^{-1}(B)=X_{\L}\to\C^*\setminus\L=B$ is a fiber bundle.
-The bifurcation set $\L$ consists of the $a\in\C^*$ for which the fiber $F_{a}=f^{-1}(a)$ is not transverse to all the strata of the divisor $D$.
-Also recall from the proof of Proposition~\ref{prop-strat} that the union $\S$ of those non-transversal strata is a finite set of points.
+The bifurcation set $\L$ consists of the elements $a\in\C^*$ for which the fiber $p^{-1}(a)$ is not transverse to all the strata of the divisor $D$.
+Also recall from the proof of Proposition~\ref{prop-strat} that these non-transversal strata are zero-dimensional and, since the stratification is finite, their union is a finite set.